chef/chef-web-docs/chef_master/source/dsl_audit.rst

    end

-The ``control_group`` block is processed when the chef-client is run in audit-mode.
-If the chef-client run was successful, the chef-client will return output similar to:
+The ``control_group`` block is processed when the Chef Infra Client is run in audit-mode.
+If the Chef Infra Client run was successful, the Chef Infra Client will return output similar to:

 .. code-block:: bash